Team Polarjournal

 Mirjana Binggeli, who studied social sciences and lives in Switzerland, has always been fascinated by people, their different cultures and ways of life, with her main focus on current issues.
 Preferring cold climates to warm countries, she has traveled to Northern Europe and Finnish Lapland, where she contracted the polar virus.
 After a trip to Svalbard and Greenland, she became an expedition guide on ships in the Arctic and Antarctic.

 Kevin McGwin is a journalist who has been writing about Greenland and the Arctic since 2006.
 Between 2013 and 2017, he was editor of The Arctic Journal.
 He then worked as a freelance journalist and translator, wrote articles for Arctic Today, contributed occasionally to the Greenlandic weekly Sermitsiaq AG, and has written for a number of other Arctic-related websites.
 In addition, he runs his own website, The Rasmussen, which follows the spirit of Arctic Journal and provides “regional news with a global perspective.”
-He has been a part of the PolarJournal team since January 2022, writing articles on a wide variety of topics, primarily from the Arctic.
+From January 2022 to August 2023, he was part of the PolarJournal team and wrote articles on various topics, mainly from the Arctic.
+He is currently taking a sabbatical and will then return in a new position.